-- Complete an Application for Admission - Submit official transcripts of all postsecondary schools attended, showing a master's degree earned from an accredited institution of higher learning including a balance of theology and missiology totaling a minimum of 36 quarter units - Possess a cumulative graduate grade point average of at least 3.4 - Compile a portfolio (10,000 words or 40 pages) which may contain the applicant's written articles, previous research, or reflection paper of mission or ministry practice - Submit written Focus Statement specifying area of research interest - Submit a ten-page reflection paper from preassigned reading on missiology, mission theology, and contextualization - Show evidence of personal maturity as communicated through three references - If English is not the student's first language, submit an official Test of English as a Foreign Language (TOEFL) score of at least 600 (paper), or 250 (computer), or 100 (internet) taken within the past two years, or the International English Language Testing System (IELTS), Academic Format, with a minimum score of 7.0, taken within the past two years.
+- Complete an Application for Admission - Submit official transcripts of all postsecondary schools attended (both undergraduate and graduate coursework).
+Graduate transcripts should include a balance of theology and/or missiology coursework totaling a minimum of 36 quarter units (27 semester units) and include the following minimum prerequisite coursework: - Theology: 12 quarter units (9 semester units).
+Note that 8 of the 12 quarter units may be taken at the undergraduate level. - Missiology: 12 quarter units (9 semester units) - Graduates of Fuller's MA in Global Leadership (MAGL) degree are deemed to have met these requirements - Provide transcript evidence of having earned a master's degree earned from an accredited institution with a cumulative grade point average of 3.4 or higher. - Compile a portfolio (10,000 words or 40 pages) which may contain the applicant's written articles, previous research, or reflection paper of mission or ministry practice - Submit written Focus Statement specifying area of research interest - Submit a ten-page reflection paper from preassigned reading on missiology, mission theology, and contextualization - Show evidence of personal maturity as communicated through three references - If English is not the student's first language, submit an official Test of English as a Foreign Language (TOEFL) score of at least 600 (paper), or 250 (computer), or 100 (internet) taken within the past two years, or the International English Language Testing System (IELTS), Academic Format, with a minimum score of 7.0, taken within the past two years.